 Recent projects include Norah Shapiro's Time for Ilhan (Tribeca), Chelsea Christer's Bleeding Audio (Slamdance), Theo Rigby's Waking Dream (PBS web series), Jennifer Maytorena Taylor's For the Love of Rutland (Hotdocs/PBS), Erika Cohn's What You'll Remember (NY Times Op-Doc), and Jennifer Siebel Newsom's FAIR PLAY (Hello Sunshine/Hulu).

 I have taught editing master classes at UC Berkeley’s Graduate School of Journalism and UC Santa Cruz’s Social Documentation program.
-I’m lucky enough to call the prolific composer Todd Boekelheide my husband.
-Our combined decades of experience as storytellers in the trenches of post production have inspired us to direct our first feature doc.
+Todd and I live in Berkeley with our two amazing kiddos.